<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Researchers at Berkeley wanted to define the commonalities of high-reliability organizations.
 They did extensive research on United States nuclear aircraft carriers, the Federal Aviation Administration’s Air Traffic Control system, and nuclear power operations at Pacific Gas and Electric’s Diablo Canyon reactor.
 They uncovered five elements that HROs have in common.

-Principle #1: Preoccupation with Failure
+1. Preoccupation with Failure

 Some organizations can ignore or work around small process failures or deviations.
 HROs can’t.
 HROs do not ignore any failure, no matter how small, because any deviation from the expected result can snowball into tragedy.
-It is necessary, therefore for HROs to address any level of technical, human or process failure wholly and immediately.
-In fact, in an HRO even potential process breakdowns are identified and addressed.
+It is necessary, therefore, for HROs to address any level of technical, human, or process failure wholly and immediately.
+In fact, in an HRO, even potential process breakdowns are identified and addressed.
 HROs are somewhat fixated on how things could fail, even if they have not.

-Principle #2: Reluctance to Simplify
+2. Reluctance to Simplify

 High-Reliability Organizations are complex by definition, and they accept and embrace that complexity.
 HROs do not explain away problems; instead, they conduct root cause analysis and reject simple diagnoses.